 You can book this tour for yourself by going here!

 I can’t guarantee that you’ll have exactly what I ate, but I’m sure you’ll have fun!

 1) Trendy Eateries

-The One Day in Cincinnati Itinerary began at a Belgian-style eatery called Taste of Belgium.
+The One Day in Cincinnati Itinerary begins at a Belgian-style eatery.
 If you’re guessing this means they just serve beer, waffles, and chocolate, you’d be correct!
-We indulged in some small, pearl-sugar coated, crispy Belgian waffles while Sherry explained the history of Over the Rhine.
+We indulged in some small, pearl-sugar coated, crispy Belgian waffles while my guide explained the history of Over the Rhine.